-Carole Cadwalladr drops truth defence in Arron Banks libel battle but insists claims were in public interest - Press Gazette
+Carole Cadwalladr drops truth defence in Arron Banks case Press Gazette

 She told supporters on Twitter that she was “being sued for doing my job” and faced losing her home as a result.

-In an earlier crowdfunding page she raised more than £300,000 from more than 10,000 people which she ringfenced for Banks’ legal costs to use in the event that she lost the case.
+In an earlier crowdfunding page she raised more than £300,000 from more than 10,000 people which she ringfenced for Banks’ legal costs to use if she lost the case.

 Cadwalladr was earlier this month separately forced to apologise to Banks after wrongly claiming he “had been found to have broken the law” in his role as founder of the Leave.EU campaign in a now-deleted tweet.